 Eating Around the World is a delicious series exploring blogger’s favorite foodie cities!
 Each month, we’ll highlight a different city known for it’s culinary prowess, and hit the streets on search for best foods they have to offer.
-First up, we travel to Taipei, Taiwan with Lena from Social Travel Experiment.
+This month we travel to Taipei, Taiwan with Lena from Social Travel Experiment.

 Taipei, Taiwan is a culinary heaven.
 I feel like in general Taipei is under appreciated as a destination in South-East Asia, even though it has so much to offer!
 On my 3 days in Taipei last year, I was actually surprised how much I liked it, and I want to visit for a longer period as soon as possible.
 One of the main reasons I fell in love with Taiwan’s capital was the delicious food I got to eat.
 And I was eating constantly, believe me.